 I am not advocating that you should use multi dimensional arrays (they are not the easiest code to read) but it is as well to be aware that they are there if you need them.

 QUALIFIED and LIKEDS are not the only ways of defining a qualified data structure.
 The LIKEREC keyword defines a data structure like a record format of a file defined on the file specs and, as with LIKEDS, the data structure is implicitly qualified.
 Figure 8 shows the definition of three data structures using the LIKEREC keyword.
-The first parameter identifies the MyFileRec record format (i.e. the name of the record format on the file MyFile).
+The parameter identifies the MyFileRec record format (i.e. the name of the record format on the file MyFile).
 The second parameter identifies which fields are included in the data structure; *KEY for key fields, *INPUT for input fields and *OUTPUT for output fields.
 The ForKey data structure is used as an argument for the *KDS built in function when chaining to the file and the record is placed in the ForInput data structure.
 The data in the ForOutput data structure is written to the file.

 FMyFile UF A E K Disk D ForKey DS LikeRec(MyFileRec:*Key) D ForInput DS LikeRec(MyFileRec:*Input) D ForOutput DS LikeRec(MyFileRec:*Output) Chain %KDS(ForKey) MyFileRec ForInput; Write MyFileRec ForOutput; Figure 8: Using the LIKEREC keyword